MG T-type

 The MG T-Type is a series of body-on-frame open two-seater sports cars that were produced by MG from 1936 to 1955.
-The series included the MG TA, MG TB, MG TC, MG TD, and MG TF Midget models.
-The last of these models, the TF, was replaced by the MGA.
-Although the design was similar to contemporary cars of the 1930s, it came to be considered outdated by the 1950s.
+Known as the Midget, the series included the TA, TB, TC, TD, and TF models.
+Although the design was contemporary in the 1930s, it had grown outdated by the 1950s, and was replaced by the all new MGA in 1955.

 The TF name was reinstated in 2002 on the mid-engined MG TF sports car.

 TA Midget

 The TA Midget replaced the PB in 1936.
 It was an evolution of the previous car and was 3 in wider in its track at 45 in and 7 in longer in its wheelbase at 94 in.

 The previous advanced overhead-cam inline-four engine was by then not in use by any other production car so it was replaced by the MPJG OHV unit from the Wolseley Ten, but with twin SU carburettors, modified camshaft and manifolding.
 The engine displaced just 1292 cc, with a stroke of 102 mm and a bore of 63.5 mm and power output was 50 hp (40.3 kW) at 4,500 rpm.
-The four-speed manual gearbox now had synchromesh on the two top ratios and was connected to the engine by a cork-faced clutch running in oil.
+The four-speed manual gearbox gained synchromesh on the two top ratios and was connected to the engine by a cork-faced clutch running in oil.
 Unlike the PB, hydraulic brakes were fitted with 9 in drums.

 Like the PB, most were two-seat open cars with a steel body on an ash frame.
 A bench-type seat was fitted with storage space behind.

 The T-type was capable of reaching almost 80 mi/h in standard tune with a 0–60 mph time of 23.1 seconds.

 Allan Tomlinson won the 1939 Australian Grand Prix handicap driving an MG TA.

 3,003 were made and in 1936 it cost £222 on the home market, the same as the PB.

 When first introduced the model was known as the T Type and only after the advent of the TB did the TA designation come into use.